 These Astoria stations renew the connectivity between the community and transit.
 Now more than 100 years old, these stations have the technology to provide customers with real-time travel information and a station environment appropriate for a world-class transit system.
 Civic responsibility and community engagement drove the success of this project.

-See “Re-Envisioning the Elevated” Receives an AIA New York State 2019 Excelsior Award
+Please see “Re-Envisioning the Elevated” Receives an AIA New York State 2019 Excelsior Award for more about the project.